mskold/compile-story/README.md

         03-the end.md
 ```

-* A short story (without chapters) with the metadata inside the draft folder.
+* A story with the metadata inside the draft folder.

 ```
 AnotherStoryDirectory/